paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-075-crimes-other-offenses-and-forfeitures.md

 **(b) Interest of internal revenue officer or employee in tobacco or liquor production** Any internal revenue officer or employee interested, directly or indirectly, in the manufacture of tobacco, snuff, or cigarettes, or in the production, rectification, or redistillation of distilled spirits, shall be dismissed from office; and each such officer or employee so interested in any such manufacture or production, rectification, or redistillation or production of fermented liquors shall be fined not more than $5,000.

-**(c) Cross reference** For penalty on collecting or disbursing officers trading in public funds or debts of property, see [18 U.S.C.
+**(c) Cross reference** For penalty on collecting or disbursing officers trading in public funds or debts or property, see [18 U.S.C.
 1901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1901&num=0&edition=prelim).

 ### Statutory Notes